 If you’re in the UK, you may have noticed that there’s an election on.
 I live in Brighton where we have the U.K.’s only Green MP, Caroline Lucas.
 I think she’s great, and the Green party has lots of policies which are in line with my values so I decided to help out by organising a crowd funder to raise money.

-Whether you’re a fan of Caroline Lucas and the Green party, or not (either’s fine, we can still be friends) here are some lessons which might be useful for you if you thinking about doing crowdfunding, either for investment in your business, or for social or political purposes.
+Whether you’re a fan of Caroline Lucas and the Green party, or not (either’s fine, we can still be friends) here are some lessons which might be useful for you if you thinking about doing crowdfunding.
+Whether this is for investment in your business or for social or political purposes.

 Crowdfunder lesson one – don’t do it in a hurry

-I’d actually tried to do a crowd funder for the Green party a few months before this, but haven’t been able to organise getting the video done.
+I tried to do a crowd-funder for the Green party a few months earlier but haven’t been able to organise getting the video done.
 More about that in lesson two.

-But Theresa May didn’t consult me on the timing of the election, so I had to just swing into action, and learn as I went along.
-I know lots of people who love this kind of thing, just getting going, not really knowing what they’re doing and winging it.
-But it’s not really me, and increased my stress levels and caused me to have to correct some mistakes after we’d gone live.
+But Theresa May didn’t consult me on the timing of the election.
+I had to just swing into action, and learn as I went along.
+I know lots of people who love this kind of thing.
+Getting going, not really knowing what they’re doing and winging it.
+But it’s not really me.
+It increased my stress levels and caused me to have to correct some mistakes after we’d gone live.

 Crowdfunder lesson two – working with video makers